-Puerto Plata, República Dominicana (DRE)
+Puerto Plata, República Dominicana (DO)

 On the mountainous northern coast of the Dominican Republic, nestled between Monte Isabel de Torres and the Atlantic Ocean, lies the region and town of Puerto Plata.
 Fishing in Puerto Plata is just as exciting as in other parts of the Dominican Republic.
 Its proximity to the Puerto Rico Trench, the deepest in the Atlantic, provides easy access to many pelagic species of game fish — striped marlin, blue and white marlin, dorado, tuna, cobia, wahoo, and sailfish.